 - ICD and CPT Classification Code Sets – The HCA created this listing for use in assigning confidentiality code classifications to claims data provided to the CDR.
 The listing is available to providers and vendors for use in developing confidentiality code data classification capabilities in electronic health record systems.

 - OneHealthPort Object Identifiers - Organizations participating in the OneHealthPort HIE are assigned identifiers for use in messages sent through the HIE.
 This document describes use of these identifiers and includes a listing of identifiers for HIE participating organizations.

 C-CDA Format Conformance Testing

 Test your C-CDA file for message structure and format conformance to ensure your file meets national standards and can be processed by the CDR or another HIE participating organization.
 C-CDA files are validated against the CDA_R2 version of the C-CDA.
-Validation testing provides immediate results and feedback provides detailed information for any formatting errors that need to be corrected.
+Validation testing provides immediate results and feedback provides detailed information for any formatting errors that need to be corrected, or information that will help correct errors that contribute to data parsing issues.
 No data content is retained as part of the testing process.
-There are two ways to perform C-CDA validation testing.
+There are several options for C-CDA validation testing.

 - National Institute of Standards and Technology (NIST) public website.
 Use sample or test C-CDA files for testing on this website.